klendathu2k/Obsidian/Highlights 2022.md

 4. Work towards supporting the ongoing mock data challenge(s) with a prototype production system
 5. Work with stakeholders to refine the system with an eye towards supporting experimental operations from day one
 ```

+SHREK, the sPHENIX Handy Remote Execution Koordinator (working title), is being developed to manage the data productions of the sPHENIX experiment.
+Two main components have thus far been developed.
+(1) SHREK, which consists of a job description language input into a frontend python script which constructs the workflow language document(s) used in PaNDA